 One module is taken per semester, with three semesters per year.
-The first year starts in October, semester two at the beginning of January and semester three at the end of April.
-In year 2 semester one starts at the end of August.
-The programme commences with an introductory module, followed by four modules that cover key aspects of business management (business strategy & entrepreneurship, marketing, human resources and finance, accounting & resource management) and a final work-based learning module which draws all of the prior learning together in a final report.
+Semester one starts in September, semester two at the beginning of January and semester three at the end of April.
+The programme commences with an introductory module, followed by four modules that cover key aspects of business management (business strategy & entrepreneurship, marketing, human resources and finance, accounting & resource management) and a final work-based learning module which draws all of the prior learning, as well as change management practices together in a series of four final reports.